Joey Meneses Player Props: Nationals vs. Cubs

 Joey Meneses At The Plate

-- Meneses leads Washington with a slugging percentage of .353, fueled by seven extra-base hits.
+- Meneses leads Washington in slugging percentage (.342) thanks to seven extra-base hits.

-- In eight games this year (29.6%), Meneses has picked up an RBI, including two games with multiple runs batted in.
+- Meneses has driven in a run in eight games this year (28.6%), including two games with multiple runs batted in.

-- He has scored in eight of 27 games so far this year.
+- He has scored a run in eight of 28 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.